defuncart/non_steam_artwork/docs/build_locally.md

 | hero       | Horizontal banner when last played | `{gameid}_hero` | 1290x620 |

 Artwork in `/grid/` can be easily modified, replaced and deleted without affecting the shortcut database.
 A reboot, however, of the steam launcher is required to see resulting changes.

+`icon`, however, is a special case, and the path is coded into `shortcuts.vdf`.
+Currently icons can not be modified.